 Plan around child interests and observations.
 Froebel advocated planning based on careful observation of children's interests and schemas.
 When you notice children fascinated by vehicles, water, patterns, or sorting, use that interest as a springboard for extended learning.
 Provide materials that allow them to pursue their interest in depth.
 Ask questions that extend their thinking.
 This interest-led approach is motivating for children and aligns with their intrinsic drive to learn.

 Allocate time for unstructured, child-initiated play.
 Not every moment of the day should be teacher-directed.
 Children need uninterrupted time to follow their own pursuits, develop their own play themes, and exercise choice.
-This might mean allowing two-thirds of the day to be child-initiated, with the remaining third for focused group times, outdoor exploration, and snack.
+This might mean allowing two-thirds of the day to be child-initiated, with the remaining third for focussed group times, outdoor exploration, and snack.
 The balance will vary, but the principle is that children have real agency in their day.

 Prioritise outdoor time and nature contact.
 Ensure that outdoor play is not an afterthought but a core part of the curriculum.
 Children should spend significant time outdoors in all weathers.
 Provide digging spaces, water play, natural materials, and access to growing things.
 Observe and document learning that happens outdoors with the same rigour as indoor learning.